seanorourke7/ProjectGolf/README.md

 ### Colour Scheme

 The colour scheme is based on the background image of a golf course with each blog post photo sitting over this image.
 If there isn't a picture uploaded with the post a default image of a golf course will be provided.
 The background is white and the text overlay is black giving simple but effective contrast.
-The Footer is the opposite with a dark background contrasting with light colored taxt.
+The Footer is the opposite with a dark background contrasting with light colored text.

 ### Imagery